jcwynder/interactive-user-registration-form/README.md

 - Established implementation to load saved data of `userNameInput.value`, from the user's `localStorage`, into Username `input` field upon form refresh.

-- Created validation functions for each `input` field.
+- Created validation functions for each `input` field using.

 - Created function to implement toggle functionality of `passwordInput` and `confirmPasswordInput's` visibility state (visible or hidden).

 - Attached event listener to `input` fields to trigger the validation functions on each `input` event whenever user types or changes the value in that input field.
 This sets up the real-time feedback.

-- Attached event listener to `click` to `passwordToggle` and `confirmPasswordToggle` butttons to trigger `passwordInput` and `confirmPasswordInput's` visibility state.
+- Attached event listener to `click` to `passwordToggle` and `confirmPasswordToggle` butttons to trigger toggle of `passwordInput` and `confirmPasswordInput's` visibility state.

 - Attached an event listener to the `submit` event of the form.
 This handles the final validation and form submission logic.